-- 36. Principles 33, 34 and 35 do not apply where the diversion is solely for the purpose of improving water quality, and/or mitigating flooding, prior to returning the diverted water to the same watercourse or drainage path within three days (or other period as determined by the relevant authority), with loss of water volume only allowed via minimised evaporation and seepage from the water body. - 37.
-Principles 33, 34 and 35 do not apply to authorised structures for the specific purpose of measuring streamflow.
-For the purpose of this principle, an 'authorised structure' means a structure authorised by the Board, a local government authority or the Minister. - 38.
-Where a dam (the 'original dam') has been washed away, a permit may be granted to construct a replacement dam of the same capacity as the original dam, despite principles 33, 34 and 35, provided that: - a) the capacities of the original and replacement dams are demonstrated to the relevant authority's satisfaction; and - b) the replacement dam is constructed in the same location as the original dam, or on a part of the same property that is hydrologically continuous with the original dam within the property - 39.
-New dam capacity may be allowed in addition to the limits set out in principles 33, 34 and 35 to collect additional runoff generated from human-made areas of low permeability (such as hard surfaces created by urban or industrial development), provided that: - a) it can be demonstrated to the relevant authority's satisfaction by a suitably qualified expert that collecting the additional runoff will not compromise the provision of water requirements of water- dependent ecosystems and existing consumptive users; and - b) pre-development runoff and recharge from the site is returned to the environment: - i. as close as reasonably practical to the natural flow path; - ii. as soon as reasonably practical following precipitation, unless detained on-site for water quality remediation and/or mitigation of flooding, in which case the pre-development runoff and recharge must be returned to the environment within three days of collection or diversion (or other period as determined by the relevant authority); - iii. in a manner that maintains the natural flow regime and aquifer recharge; - iv. in a manner that does not cause significant detrimental impacts to the environment, including but not limited to erosion and detrimental impacts to stream bed and bank stability - 40.
+- 36. Principle 35 does not apply where the diversion is solely for the purpose of improving water quality, and/or mitigating flooding, prior to returning the diverted water to the same watercourse or drainage path within three days (or other period as determined by the relevant authority), with loss of water volume only allowed via minimised evaporation and seepage from the water body. - 37.
+Principle 35 does not apply to authorised structures for the specific purpose of measuring streamflow.

+For the purpose of this principle, an 'authorised structure' means a structure authorised by the Board, a local government authority or the Minister.

+- 38. Where a dam (the 'original dam') has been washed away, a permit may be granted to construct a replacement dam of the same capacity as the original dam, despite principle 35, provided that: - a) the capacities of the original and replacement dams are demonstrated to the relevant authority's satisfaction; and - b) the replacement dam is constructed in the same location as the original dam, or on a part of the same property that is hydrologically continuous with the original dam within the property. - 39.
+In zone HF5, new dam capacity may be allowed in addition to the limits set out in principle 35 to collect additional runoff generated from human-made areas of low permeability (such as hard surfaces created by urban or industrial development), provided that: - a) it can be demonstrated to the relevant authority's satisfaction by a suitably qualified expert that collecting the additional runoff will not compromise the provision of water requirements of water- dependent ecosystems and existing consumptive users; and - b) pre-development runoff and recharge from the site is returned to the environment: - i. as close as reasonably practical to the natural flow path; - as soon as reasonably practical following precipitation, unless detained on-site for water quality remediation and/or mitigation of flooding, in which case the predevelopment runoff and recharge must be returned to the environment within three days of collection or diversion (or other period as determined by the relevant authority); - iii. in a manner that maintains the natural flow regime and aquifer recharge; and - iv. in a manner that does not cause significant detrimental impacts to the environment, including but not limited to erosion and detrimental impacts to stream bed and bank stability. - 40.
 For the purposes of principle 39: - a) Pre-development runoff and recharge is the mean annual volume expected to return to water resources from the site under conditions prior to the creation of the low permeability surfaces that give rise to additional runoff. - b) Pre-development runoff and recharge, and the volume of additional runoff generated by low permeability areas, will be determined to the satisfaction of the relevant authority by a suitably qualified hydrologist or engineer.